 SCROLL DOWN FOR UPDATES

-That’s right … we are officially twenty days into the double homicide trial of disbarred South Carolina attorney Alex Murdaugh, the scion of a Lowcountry legal dynasty who sits at the epicenter of a maze of alleged criminality known as the ‘Murdaugh Murders‘ crime and corruption saga.
+Murdaugh is the scion of an influential Lowcountry legal dynasty – a man who once led the Palmetto State’s powerful trial lawyers’ lobby.
+Today, he sits at the epicenter of a maze of alleged criminality known as the ‘Murdaugh Murders’ crime and corruption saga.

 THE POLLS …

-At the opening gavel of each day of the trial, we will launch two new polls asking readers to weigh in on 1) whether they think Alex Murdaugh is guilty or not guilty of murdering his late wife, Maggie Murdaugh and, 2) whether they think he is guilty or not guilty of murdering his late son, Paul Murdaugh.
+From the opening gavel of this trial, we have launched two daily polls asking readers to weigh in on 1) whether they think Alex Murdaugh is guilty or not guilty of murdering his late wife, Maggie Murdaugh and, 2) whether they think he is guilty or not guilty of murdering his late son, Paul Murdaugh.

 The goal of our daily polls is to track how perceptions of Murdaugh’s guilt or innocence related to the murders of his two alleged victims have evolved over the course of the trial.

-As of late yesterday, 83 percent of respondents believed Murdaugh was guilty of killing his wife compared to seven percent who said he was not guilty and eight percent who said they were unsure.
-These percentages were identical to the responses received when our audience was asked whether they believed Murdaugh killed his son.
+As of yesterday, 91 percent of respondents believed Murdaugh was guilty of killing his wife compared to roughly four percent who said he was not guilty and five percent who said they were unsure.
+These percentages were roughly identical to the responses received when our audience was asked whether they believed Murdaugh killed his son.

 Here are today’s polls …